Thomsch/untangling-tools-benchmark/README.md

 Run `./evaluate_all.sh <bug-file> <out-dir>`.

-TODO: There is heavy use of .csv files.
-Each .csv file format should be documented.
-I suggest this should be in a README, so that any reference to the file format in documentation (say, elsewhere in a README, or in a script) can be concise.
-Using names for file formats would make all of the code easier to understand.
-TODO: Do all the .csv files start with a header line?
-I see header lines for many of them, but I'm wondering if there are any exceptions.
-That should be documented when the file format is documented.

 - `<bug-file>` is a CSV file containing the list of bugs to evaluate.
 There are 2 pre-computed bug files that you can use (to generate a new bug file see **Generating the bug file** section):
     - `data/d4j-5-bugs.csv`: 5 bugs from the Defects4J project.
 Useful to test the benchmark end to end.
 You can generate a new bug file using `scripts/sample_bugs.sh data/d4j-compatible-bugs.csv <n>`, with `<n>`indicating the number of bugs to include.